dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 * Capitalize the subject line.
 * Do not end the subject line with a period.
 * Use the imperative mood in the subject line.
-* Wrap the body at 72 charac
+* Wrap the body at 72 characters.
+* Use the body to explain wha